AlexSacMorane/PFDEM_ACS/README.md

 An Allen-Cahn formulation is used coupled with a solute generation and diffusion.
 Hence, the conservation of the mass should be verified as precipitation/dissolution occurs.

 ### DEM
 The goal of the DEM step is to compute a steady-state configuration.
 Grains are assumed as polygonal.
 The shape is computed from an interpolation of the phase variable.
-At the end of the step, interactions (grain-grain and grain-wall) are computed to highlight the evolution of the chain force and k0.

 ## What is next ?
 Some next releases are presented here.